Killarney National Park: Deer

-The park has Ireland's only remaining wild herd of native deer (Cervus elaphus), comprising approximately 900 individuals. an increase from less than 100 individuals in 1970.
+The park has Ireland's only remaining wild herd of native deer (Cervus elaphus hibernicus), comprising approximately 900 individuals. an increase from less than 100 individuals in 1970.
 They are found in upland areas of the park, mostly on Mangerton and Torc mountains.
 This herd has been continuously in Ireland for 4,000 years, since the return of red deer to the island, possibly aided by humans, after the last ice age, approximately 10,500 years ago.
 They were protected in the past by the Kenmare and Muckross estates.
 The herd is not completely pure because stags were introduced to the herd to improve antler quality in the 19th century.

 Pregnant hinds from the lowland areas frequently go to the mountains to give birth in early June.
 The National Park staff tags the calves.
 Although red deer and sika deer are capable of interbreeding, no cases of crossbreeding have been recorded in the park.
 High priority is given to maintaining the genetic purity of the native red deer herd.
 Red deer are fully protected by law, and their hunting is not permitted.

 Sika deer (Cervus nippon) were introduced to the park from Japan in 1865.
 Their population has increased considerably since then.
 It is estimated there is also up to 1000 Sika deer in Killarney National Park.
 Within the park they are found both on open upland areas and woodlands.